codio/site/source/docs/specifics/codeigniter.html.md

 ##Create a Project

 1. From the Codio Dashboard, create a new Empty template project.
-1. Once you are in the IDE, delete any files present.
 1. Open a Terminal window from the Tools->Terminal window

 ##Download from the CodeIgniter site